NHC135/sql-data-warehouse-project/README.md

 ##  License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this projec twiht proper attribution.

+## ABOUT ME
+Hello!
+I'm Nathaniel Hwan Choi, a finance grad but also a data enthusiast.